llenroc/EPrint/README.md

 # EPrint Application

-App for managment printers and users
+Simple app for managment printers and users.